Whitewashing refers to a decorative technique applied to wood to create a rustic, dull, translucent, and lightened finish. So, how to do it?

 To whitewash a stained wood, apply diluted off-white latex paint or white chalk paint over the wood.
 These two paints will give you a rustic whitewashed appearance when dry.

 If the stained wood is sealed with a waterproof sealant, such as polyurethane or lacquer, you must remove it before whitewashing.
 If you don’t, the paint won’t stick over it.

 You can whitewash stained wood.
-To do so, sand the existing stain with fine-grit sandpaper and apply a few coats of whitewash over it.
+To do so, sand the finish with fine-grit sandpaper and apply a few coats of whitewash over it.
 This will give the stained wood a rustic finish.

-However, whitewash offers minimal protection to the wood.
-If exposed to water or footwork, the finish will get removed and expose the wood to these elements.
-This is a more decorative than protective finish.
-Homeowners use whitewash to archive a rustic, antique, and whitish tone on the surface, not to protect it.
+Whitewash offers minimal protection to the surface, if exposed to water or footwork, the finish will get removed and expose the surface underneath to these elements.

-However, you can seal the whitewash with a sealant, such as polyurethane.
-The sealant will produce a glossy clear coat that protects the surface from moisture, scratches, and other damage.
+Whitewash is a decorative finish that gives the surface a rustic, antique, and whitish tone but doesn’t protect it.
+But, you can seal the whitewash with a waterproof sealer, such as polyurethane.
+The sealer will produce a glossy clear coat that will protect the surface from moisture, scratches, and other damage.

 White paint is made from pigments, resins, solvents, and several additives.
 The formula of the paint is synthetic and gives the finish improved features and durability.
 On the other hand, whitewash has a natural formula made of water, masonry lime, and chalk.